Tinkerforge/doc/en/source/Hardware/Bricklets/XMC1400_Breakout.rst

 It can be used as a basis for prototypes of new Bricklets.

-It has the standard Bricklet connector, status LED and boot pad.
+It has the standard Bricklet connector, status LED, 16Mhz crystal and boot pad.
 The bootloader as well as an example firmware is already flashed.
 All available pins are routed out and can be accessed through a pin header.